-W. Don Nelson is the Nebraska State Director for Senator Ben Nelson.
-He previously served as chief policy officer for Bob Kerrey, J. James Exon, and Norbert Tiemann.
-Prior to his current public service, Mr. Nelson was an investment banker for 13 years, and has participated in a wide range of financings ranging from $50,000.00 to $340 million.
-He has experience with both tax exempt and taxable financing for public and corporate climates.
-He has an MS from the University of Florida and JD from Florida State University.
+W. Don Nelson is the Nebraska state director for Senator Ben Nelson.
+He previously served as a chief policy officer for Bob Kerrey, J. James Exon, and Norbert Tiemann.
+Prior to his current public service, Mr. Nelson was an investment banker for 13 years and has participated in a wide range of financings ranging from $50,000.00 to $340 million.
+He has experience with both tax-exempt and taxable financing for public and corporate climates.
+He has an MS from the University of Florida and a JD from Florida State University.

-John Blackhawk is the Chairman of the Winnebago Tribe of Nebraska and is a member of the Thunder Clan.
-He has served the Winnebago Tribe since the fall of 1985, serving 7 consecutive terms.
-During his 15 plus years he has served as the Chairman for 11 years beginning in 1988 at the age of 32.
+John Blackhawk is the chairman of the Winnebago Tribe of Nebraska and is a member of the Thunder Clan.
+He has served the Winnebago Tribe since the fall of 1985, serving seven consecutive terms.
+During his 15 plus years, he has served as the chairman for 11 years beginning in 1988 at the age of 32.

-During his terms in office, major accomplishments he has had direct involvement in, is the construction of a replacement hospital in Winnebago (a 12 year battle), and the creation of a separate branch of government charged with Economic Development.
-The current branch known as Ho-Chunk Inc., has received national awards and honors for its progressive revenue generating models in Indian country.
-Other accomplishments during his tenure is the WinnAVegas Casino, whose revenues provided the necessary capital for the development of Ho-Chunk Inc., the HoChunk Renaissance Language Program, the Whirling Thunder Wellness Center (who also received national recognition through the Harvard Innovations in American Government Award), and various buildings and land improvements that compliment the community and its members.
+During his terms in office, major accomplishments he has had direct involvement in is the construction of a replacement hospital in Winnebago (a 12-year battle), and the creation of a separate branch of government charged with economic development.
+The current branch, known as Ho-Chunk Inc., has received national awards and honors for its progressive revenue-generating models in Indian country.
+Other accomplishments during his tenure are the WinnAVegas Casino, whose revenues provided the necessary capital for the development of Ho-Chunk Inc., the Ho-Chunk Renaissance Language Program, the Whirling Thunder Wellness Center (who also received national recognition through the Harvard Innovations in American Government Award), and various buildings and land improvements that complement the community and its members.

-Danelle Smith is an attorney and currently serves as General Counsel for the Winnebago Tribe of Nebraska and for Ho-Chunk, Inc., the Tribe’s economic development corporation.
+Danelle Smith is an attorney and currently serves as general counsel for the Winnebago Tribe of Nebraska and for Ho-Chunk, Inc., the Tribe’s economic development corporation.
 She is a member of the Winnebago Tribe.
-Danelle serves on the Board of Directors for the Nebraska Justice Center and for Legal Aid of Nebraska.
+Danelle serves on the Board of Directors for the Nebraska Justice Center and for the Legal Aid of Nebraska.
 She is also a member of the Nebraska State Bar Association’s Volunteer Lawyers Project Committee.
 Prior to law school, Danelle worked for a number of years in Community Education and Financial Aid at Little Priest Tribal College and the Nebraska Indian Community College in Winnebago.
 She obtained her law degree from the University of Iowa, has a Bachelor of Science Degree in Business Administration from Wayne State College, and an Associate of Arts Degree from Nebraska Indian Community College.